Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

  records.

 ## schema.rb
-By default the development environment in your local box uses SQLite as the database.
-In production we use MySQL.
-Because you are using a different database your local box you will see a few changes in `schema.rb` once you've run `rake db:migrate`.
+By default the development environment uses MySQL so that it matches with what we use in production.
+If you switch to SQLite for development (by updating `config/database.yml`) beware that you might get a slightly different `schema.rb` file after running `rake db:migrate`.
 You should discard those changes  with `git checkout -- schema.rb` so that you don't accidentally commit them to the repository.

-If you want to use MySQL in your local box you could update the `development` section on `config/database.yml` to use the values indicated under `development_mysql_sample` and re-run `rake db:create db:migrate` to recreate the database in MySQL.
-The `schema.db` produced at this point should match the one on the Git repo.

 ## Sample Records
 In production we use `traject` to import data into Solr.
 You can mimic this setup by using `traject` in your local environment as follows: